Ranjitkumarsahu1436/Multiple-Regression/README.md

  #The independent variables are not too highly correlated with each other.
  #yi observations are selected independently and randomly from the population.
  #Residuals should be normally distributed with a mean of 0 and variance σ.

+ The coefficient of determination (R-squared) is a statistical metric that is used to measure how much of the variation in outcome can be explained by the variation in the independent variables.
+R2 always increases as more predictors are added to the MLR model even though the predictors may not be related to the outcome variable.